d0tTino/tino-storm/README.md

 </p>
 **Latest News** 🔥

-- [2025/01] We add [litellm](https://github.com/BerriAI/litellm) integration for language models and embedding models in `knowledge-storm` v1.1.0.
+- [2025/01] We add [litellm](https://github.com/BerriAI/litellm) integration for language models and embedding models in `tino-storm` v1.1.0.

-- [2024/09] Co-STORM codebase is now released and integrated into `knowledge-storm` python package v1.0.0.
-Run `pip install knowledge-storm --upgrade` to check it out.
+- [2024/09] Co-STORM codebase is now released and integrated into `tino-storm` python package v1.0.0.
+Run `pip install tino-storm --upgrade` to check it out.

 - [2024/09] We introduce collaborative STORM (Co-STORM) to support human-AI collaborative knowledge curation!
 [Co-STORM Paper](https://www.arxiv.org/abs/2408.15232) has been accepted to EMNLP 2024 main conference.

-- [2024/07] You can now install our package with `pip install knowledge-storm`!
+- [2024/07] You can now install our package with `pip install tino-storm`!
 - [2024/07] We add `VectorRM` to support grounding on user-provided documents, complementing existing support of search engines (`YouRM`, `BingSearch`). (check out [#58](https://github.com/stanford-oval/storm/pull/58))
 - [2024/07] We release demo light for developers a minimal user interface built with streamlit framework in Python, handy for local development and demo hosting (checkout [#54](https://github.com/stanford-oval/storm/pull/54))
 - [2024/06] We will present STORM at NAACL 2024!
 Find us at Poster Session 2 on June 17 or check our [presentation material](assets/storm_naacl2024_slides.pdf).
-- [2024/05] We add Bing Search support in [rm.py](knowledge_storm/rm.py).
+- [2024/05] We add Bing Search support in [rm.py](tino_storm/rm.py).
 Test STORM with `GPT-4o` - we now configure the article generation part in our demo using `GPT-4o` model.
 - [2024/04] We release refactored version of STORM codebase!
-We define [interface](knowledge_storm/interface.py) for STORM pipeline and reimplement STORM-wiki (check out [`src/storm_wiki`](knowledge_storm/storm_wiki)) to demonstrate how to instantiate the pipeline.
+We define [interface](tino_storm/interface.py) for STORM pipeline and reimplement STORM-wiki (check out [`src/storm_wiki`](tino_storm/storm_wiki)) to demonstrate how to instantiate the pipeline.
 We provide API to support customization of different language models and retrieval/search integration.

+**Migration note**: The package was renamed from `knowledge_storm` to `tino_storm`.
+Update your imports accordingly.

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)